-The CRU conducted a routine compliance review of the California Tax Credit Allocation Committee (CTCAC) personnel practices in the areas of examinations, appointments, EEO, PSC's, mandated training, compensation and pay, leave, and policy and processes.
+The CRD conducted a routine compliance review of the California Science Center (CSC), the Office of Exposition Park Management (OEPM), and the California African American Museum (CAAM) personnel practices in the areas of examinations, appointments, EEO, PSC's, mandated training, compensation and pay, leave, and policy and processes.
 The following table summarizes the compliance review findings.

-Area Severity Finding Examinations In Compliance Permanent Withhold Actions Complied with Civil Service Laws and Board Rules Appointments In Compliance Appointments Complied with Civil Service Laws and Board Rules Equal Employment Opportunity In Compliance Equal Employment Opportunity Program Complied with All Civil Service Laws and Board Rules Personal Services Contracts In Compliance Personal Services Contracts Complied with Procedural Requirements Mandated Training In Compliance Mandated Training Complied with Statutory Requirements Compensation In Compliance Salary Determinations Complied with Civil Service Laws, Board Rules, and CalHR Policies and Guidelines Leave In Compliance Positive Paid Employees' Tracked Hours Complied with Civil Service Laws, Board Rules, and/or CalHR Policies and Guidelines Leave In Compliance Administrative Time Off Authorizations Complied with Civil Service Laws, Board Rules, and/or CalHR Policies and Guidelines Leave In Compliance Leave Auditing and Timekeeping Complied with Civil Service Laws, Board Rules, and/or CalHR Policies and Guidelines Policy In Compliance Nepotism Policy Complied with Civil Service Laws, Board Rules, and/or CalHR Policies and Guidelines
+Area Severity Finding Examinations In Compliance Examinations Complied with Civil Service Laws and Board Rules Examinations In Compliance Permanent Withhold Actions Complied with Civil Service Laws and Board Rules Appointments In Compliance Appointments Complied with Civil Service Laws and Board Rules Equal Employment Opportunity In Compliance Equal Employment Opportunity Program Complied with All Civil Service Laws and Board Rules Personal Services Contracts In Compliance Personal Services Contracts Complied with Procedural Requirements Mandated Training In Compliance Mandated Training Complied with Statutory Requirements Compensation and Pay In Compliance Salary Determinations Complied with Civil Service Laws, Board Rules, and CalHR Policies and Guidelines Compensation and Pay In Compliance Bilingual Pay Authorizations Complied with Civil Service Laws, Board Rules, and/or CalHR Policies and Guidelines Leave In Compliance Positive Paid Employees' Tracked Hours Complied with Civil Service Laws, Board Rules, and/or CalHR Policies and Guidelines

-Area Severity Finding Policy In Compliance Workers' Compensation Process Complied with Civil Service Laws, Board Rules, and/or CalHR Policies and Guidelines Policy In Compliance Performance Appraisal Policy and Processes Complied with Civil Service Laws and Regulations and CalHR Policies and Guidelines
+Area Severity Finding Leave In Compliance Administrative Time Off Authorizations Complied with Civil Service Laws, Board Rules, and/or CalHR Policies and Guidelines Leave In Compliance Leave Auditing and Timekeeping Complied with Civil Service Laws, Board Rules, and/or CalHR Policies and Guidelines Leave In Compliance Service and Leave Transactions Complied with Civil Service Laws, Board Rules, and/or CalHR Policies and Guidelines Policy In Compliance Nepotism Policy Complied with Civil Service Laws, Board Rules, and/or CalHR Policies and Guidelines Policy In Compliance Workers' Compensation Process Complied with Civil Service Laws, Board Rules, and/or CalHR Policies and Guidelines Policy In Compliance Performance Appraisal Policy and Processes Complied with Civil Service Laws and Regulations and CalHR Policies and Guidelines